ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clojurebridge-website/github-pages-deploy.md

 There are two approaches when adding a website to a specific project.

-1) add files to a `gh-pages` branch (classic approach)
+* add files to a `gh-pages` branch (classic approach)
-2) add files to `/docs` directory (new approach)
+* add files to `/docs` directory on the master branch (new approach)

+We will use the new approach and deploy our files in `/docs`

 ### Alternative: Organisation / user Landing pages

 For Organisations on GitHub, like ClojureBridgeLondon and Pracitalli, I use two separate Git repositories

-1) ClojureScript repository - created by Leiningen / figwheel template
+* ClojureScript repository - created by Leiningen / figwheel template
-2) Deployment repository - only contains specific files for deployment
+* Deployment repository - only contains specific files for deployment

 ## Creating the files for deployment